 Interviewing candidates is important to see if they have the skills and experience needed for the role.
-It’s also an opportunity to see whether a potential apprentice will fit into your current team and the overall culture of your business.
+It’s also an opportunity to see whether a potential apprentice or trainee will fit into your current team and the overall culture of your business.

-Below are some sample questions to help you get the most from the interview process.
+Below are some sample questions to help you get the most from the interview process:

 Tip: This can help you get a sense of the kind of person the candidate is to see how they will fit within your team and the overall culture of your business, not just how well they can do the job.
 If the candidate is struggling with an answer, encourage them to talk about their education, work history, family and interests outside of work.